flicstar/flicstar.github.io/readmyfeed.md

 ---
 layout: page
 title: Read My Feed
-description: A tech writer’s media diet: newsletters, sites, and voices to expand your feed and influence your algorithm.
+description: A tech writer’s media diet — newsletters, sites, and voices to expand your feed and influence your algorithm.
 image: /assets/images/ReadMyFeedCoverArt.png
 ---